How old was Joshua when he entered the Promised Land?

 It came about after these things that Joshua the son of Nun, the servant of the LORD, died, being one hundred and ten years old.
 Joshua 24:29 (NASB)

-Joshua was probably 30-40 years of age when he helped to spy out the Promise Land after Israel sinned by not trusting God.
-The Israelites had to wander for an additional 38 years in the wilderness.
-This means that most likely Joshua was 68-78 years of age when he entered the Promised Land.
+Joshua was probably 30-40 years of age when he helped to spy out the Promised Land after Israel sinned by not trusting God.
+The Israelites had to wander for an additional 39 years in the wilderness.
+This means that most likely Joshua was 69-79 years of age when he entered the Promised Land.
 Joshua went from slavery in Egypt to freedom in the desert.
-Then he was Moses’ attendant (Numbers 11:28) and eventually became the leader of the nation when they entered the promised land.
-In a way, that is the journey of a Christian.
-We are born and live in sin until we put our faith in Jesus.
-We live in newness of life as Christians in this world, a place that is not our home.
-Eventually we die physically to live eternally in our promised land – heaven where Jesus is waiting for us.
+He was Moses’ attendant (Numbers 11:28) and eventually became the leader of the nation when they entered the promised land.
+In a way, that is like the journey of a Christian.
+We are born in slavery to sin (Romans 6:6-7, 18, 20) and live in sin until we put our faith in Jesus.
+Now we live in newness of life as believers in this world, a place that is not our home.
+Eventually we will die physically and live eternally in our promised land – heaven where Jesus is waiting for us.